HiImKarl/HiImKarl.github.io/_posts/2017-1-23-Learning-AVL-Trees-2.md

 q
 ```

+This tool can only do a cursory analysis on smaller trees.
+We will need to define more verification functions.

 ## Checking Height and BF

-Let's write a function that traverses the tree and checks to make sure heights are correct.
+Let's write a recursive function that traverses the tree and checks to make sure heights are correct.

 ```cpp
 // updates heights as it moves along
 // returns true if heights are correct